open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/collector.md

 #### Kubelet Metrics Preset

-The Collector can be configured to collect Kubelet metrics.
+The OpenTelemetry Collector can be configured to collect Kubelet metrics.

 This feature is disabled by default.
 It has the following requirements: